boozallen/aissemble/DRAFT_RELEASE_NOTES.md

 | Date<br/>identified | Vulnerability | Severity | Package | Affected <br/>versions | CVE | Fixed <br/>in |
 |---------------------|---------------|----------|---------|------------------------|-----|---------------|

+# Recommended Kubernetes Version
+aiSSEMBLE recommends any consumer be on a minimum Kubernetes version of 1.30.
+This is due to security findings in 1.29.
+For more information on Kubernetes current security findings, view their [CVE feed](https://kubernetes.io/docs/reference/issues-security/official-cve-feed/).
+If using AWS EKS, please follow [AWS documentation](https://docs.aws.amazon.com/eks/latest/userguide/update-cluster.html) on upgrading your clusters and node groups.

 # How to Upgrade
 The following steps will upgrade your project to 1.9.
 These instructions consist of multiple phases:
 - Automatic Upgrades - no manual action required